 The best that can be said about Hinduism is that it is a remarkably colourful, elaborate fairytale; the worst, that it excuses death and misery on a scale unprecedented throughout the world.
 Historically, the worst practice of the religion was Sati, the customary burning of a widow, whist still alive, on her husband's funeral pyre - thankfully now obsolete.
 The gaudy outward show of Hinduism’s festivities belies an evil interior the like of which can be found in no other major religion.
 Although some of its more abominable practices are officially forbidden, Hindu culture is so deeply engraved into the lives of its more than 1 billion followers that the possibilty of modernising it, let alone eradicating it, is unthinkable.
-As I have remarked elsewhere, Hindus would rather spend their time and money on temple-building, pilgrimages and glamorous religious celebrations than on schools, hospitals and feeding and housing the poor - to some extent unsurprisingly, since most of them are themselves poor and uneducated!
+As I have remarked elsewhere, Hindus would rather spend their time and money on temple-building, pilgrimages and glamorous religious celebrations than on schools, hospitals and feeding and housing the poor - to some extent unsurprisingly, since most of them are themselves poor and uneducated.
 Politically speaking, the saving grace of Hinduism is that most (but certainly not all) of its followers are peaceful, tolerant and utterly acquiescent, qualities undoubtedly treasured and encouraged by the Indian government despite the damping effect of religion on the country's prosperity.